 - Top youth winners have their videos screened at the Vancouver International Film Festival (VIFF) as part of the Reel Youth Film Festival Tour.

 Care to Change Awards

-All winners are announced live at a red carpet awards ceremony that takes place in February – March each year and is attended by contestants, their families, judges and the media.
+All winners are announced live at a red carpet awards ceremony that takes place on February 16, 2014 and is attended by contestants, their families, judges and the media.